tiagodeluna/study-notes/AWS/README.md

 The Amazon RDS (Relational Database Service) is a SaaS-based service that provides an EC2 instance with a relational database ready to use and available on the cloud with minimum configuration.

+RDS provides *read replicas* that allows you to creates elasticity by adding/removing replicas based on demand, and improves performance of the primary database by taking workload from it.

 The DB Engines currently supported by RDS are: MySQL, Amazon Aurora, MS SQL Server, PostgreSQL, MariaDB and Oracle DB.

 **Redshift**